Skip to main content

 Deaf and Hard of Hearing Teaching Credential

-Pending adequate cohort size, EDS might offer a California Preliminary Education Specialist: Deaf and Hard of Hearing Teaching Credential (DHH) for students applying to the M.Ed./Multiple Subject Teaching Credential Program.
+The Department of Education Studies may offer a California Preliminary Education Specialist: Deaf and Hard of Hearing Teaching Credential (DHH) for students applying to the M.Ed./Multiple Subject Teaching Credential Program.